 Using \Backlund transformations and some properties of Yablonski-Vorobiev-type polynomials, we obtain a difference-differential equation for \textit{the Yablonskii-Vorobiev-type polynomials}. \begin{thm} Yablonskii-Vorobiev-type polynomials associated with the $n$-th member of \eqref{nonstatPIIhier} are defined by the following difference-differential equation

 with $u_0^{\brackets{n}} = 1$ and $u_1^{\brackets{n}} = z$. \end{thm}

-\begin{rem} The difference-differential equation in the theorem above was also founded in work \cite{kudryashov2008generalized}, where polynomials $u_m^{(n)}$ were called \textit{the generalized Yablonskii-Vorobiev polynomials}.
+\begin{rem} The difference-differential equation in the theorem above was also found in the work \cite{kudryashov2008generalized}, where polynomials $u_m^{(n)}$ were called \textit{the generalized Yablonskii-Vorobiev polynomials}.
 The author of the current paper have obtained this result independently of \cite{kudryashov2008generalized} and gives the most complete proof of this remarkable fact. \end{rem}

-\begin{rem} In appendix \ref{YBplotsSection} we will present plots of Yablonskii-Vorobiev-type polynomials roots on the complex plane.
+\begin{rem} In Appendix \ref{YBplotsSection} we will present plots of Yablonskii-Vorobiev-type polynomials roots on the complex plane.
 There is an interesting observation that for big values of parameters $|t_i|$ shapes of plots of roots "reduce" to plots of some young series of Yablonskii-Vorobiev-type polynomials. \end{rem}